 When collected as instructed, samples are rendered non-infectious and stable at ambient temperatures for up to 30 days.
-The supplies shipping materials will return your sample next-day, and thus no special concerns are needed when shipping your samples back to Aperiomics.
+The supplies shipping materials will return the sample next-day, and thus no special concerns are needed when shipping samples back to Aperiomics.

 For us to get the best possible sample, it is typically recommended that all anti-infective treatments be stopped 3 days prior to sample collection.
-This should be discussed with your healthcare provider.
-All anti-infective treatments should be listed on your requisition form.
+This should be discussed with a healthcare provider.
+Probiotics should be stopped 14 days prior.
+All anti-infective treatments and probiotics should be listed on the requisition form.

-No. Our specialized collection kits contain a solution that renders your samples non-infections and keeps the genetic material that we need intact for up to 30 days at room temperature.
+No. Our specialized collection kits contain a solution that renders samples non-infectious and keeps the genetic material that we need intact for up to 30 days at room temperature.
 Combined with our supplied packing materials, it also makes it safe for shipping… so no need to worry.

-Your physician should be able to tell you which kit or kits you’ll need to help identify the pathogens causing your illness.
+Physicians should be able to tell patients which kit or kits they’ll need to help identify the pathogens causing your illness.
 While a single kit may be needed, in some instances patients may require additional kits (blood, swab, urine, fecal, tissue or semen) to capture the pathogens at the suspected source of the infection.
 We won’t be able to give the best information if the microbes causing the issue aren’t collected in the kit!

 Testing typically takes 1-2 weeks.

-Results are sent to your healthcare provider securely and directly.
+Results are sent to healthcare providers securely and directly.

 Aperiomics is now providing insurance billing on a case-by-case basis.
-To determine if your insurance coverage qualifies for us to bill our services, we will need to do a verification of benefits prior to any testing.
-You will need to send patient name, date of birth, contact information, and copies of the front and back of the patient’s insurance card.
-After the verification of benefits is complete, we will contact you with the details of your coverage, including any out of pocket payment required before we start testing.
+To determine if a patient’s insurance coverage qualifies for us to bill our services, we will need to do a verification of benefits prior to any testing.
+Patients will need to send their name, date of birth, contact information, and copies of the front and back of the patient’s insurance card.
+After the verification of benefits is complete, we will contact the patient with the details of your coverage, including any out of pocket payment required before we start testing.
 In some cases, patients will only be required to pay a $200/sample co-insurance plus shipping/handling charges.
 Please contact us for details.

 Most labs test for just one or a handful of pathogens at a time.
+Others are only focuse on one aspect like bacteria.
 Aperiomics tests for ALL known pathogens at once!
-This is the most comprehensive testing available in the world and your best option for identifying chronic or cryptic infections.
+This is the most comprehensive testing available on the market and one of the best options for identifying chronic or cryptic infections.